top of page

 pata@naapimha.org

-Dr. Pata Suyemoto is a feminist scholar, writer, educator, curriculum developer, diversity trainer, mental health activist, jewelry designer, and avid bicyclist.
+Dr. Pata Suyemoto is a feminist scholar, writer, educator, curriculum developer, equity trainer, mental health activist, jewelry designer, and avid bicyclist.
 She earned her PhD. from the University of Pennsylvania and did her research on anti-racist education and issues of race and racism.
-She is the incoming Executive Director for the National Asian American Mental Health Association (NAAPIMHA).
-Pata is a master trainer for NAAPIMHA’s Achieving Whole Health Program and the director of the National Asian American Pacific Islander Empowerment Network, which is a network of AAPIs with lived-experience related to mental health concerns.
-She is the co-chair for the Greater Boston Regional Suicide Prevention Coalition and the founder and co-chair of the Massachusetts Coalition for Suicide Prevention (MCSP) Alliance for Equity.
-Pata is one of the authors of Widening the Lens: Exploring the Role of Social Justice in Suicide Prevention – A Racial Equity Toolkit.
-She has spoken and written about being a suicide attempt survivor and her struggles with chronic depression and PTSD.
-She is a co-founder of The Breaking Silences Project, which is an artistic endeavor that educates about the high rates of depression and suicide among Asian American young women.
-Pata is also member of a number of boards and committees including the MCSP’s Executive Committee, the planning committee for the annual Asian American Mental Health Forum, and the board of directors for the American Association of Suicidology.
-Her claim to fame is that she rode her bicycle across the country in the summer of 2012.
+She is the Executive Director for the National Asian American Pacific Islander Mental Health Association (NAAPIMHA) and leads the National Asian American Pacific Islander Empowerment Network, which is a network of Asian American Native Hawaiian Pacific Islanders (AANHPI) with lived-experience related to mental health concerns.
+She is the Associate Director of Equity for the Massachusetts Coalition for Suicide Prevention (MCSP) and the co-chair of the Greater Boston Regional Suicide Prevention Coalition.
+Pata is also founder and co-chair of the MCSP Alliance for Equity and one of the authors of Widening the Lens: Exploring the Role of Social Justice in Suicide Prevention – A Racial Equity Toolkit.
+She has spoken and written about being a suicide attempt survivor and her struggles with chronic depression and complex PTSD.
+Pata is a member of a number of boards and committees including the MCSP’s Executive Committee and the planning committee for the annual Asian American Mental Health Forum.
+She is also the chair of the Suicide Prevention Resource Center’s (SPRC) Lived Experience Advisory Committee (LEAC).
+In 2024, she won the American Association of Suicidology’s Transforming Lived Experience Award and her claim to fame is that she rode her bicycle across the country in the summer of 2012.

 Krystle Canare, she/her